Andy Farrell hands Billy Burns first Ireland start against Georgia

 Farrell also recalls Jacob Stockdale and Iain Henderson - both late withdrawals from the Wales game two weeks ago - at fullback and lock.

-Henderson is expected to relieve the pressure on James Ryan, who captains Ireland for a second time, at the malfunctioning lineout.
+Henderson is expected to relieve the pressure on James Ryan, who captains Ireland for the second time, especially when it comes to fixing a malfunctioning lineout.

 An injury crisis at prop sees Finlay Bealham, a tighthead, named at loosehead despite Andrew Porter, a loosehead, starting at tighthead.